awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-route-tcproute.md

 # AWS::AppMesh::Route TcpRoute<a name="aws-properties-appmesh-route-tcproute"></a>

-An object representing the TCP routing specification for a route\.
+An object that represents a TCP route type\.

 ## Syntax<a name="aws-properties-appmesh-route-tcproute-syntax"></a>